-This page is only relevant to pages that use our corporate templates and display a link to this page.
+This page is only relevant to pages that use our web templates and display a link to this page.

-In accordance with the Disability Discrimination Act 1995 Part Four (as amended by Special Educational Needs Disability Act 2001) and the Disability Discrimination Act 2005, LSBU is actively working towards improving accessibility and usability standards for its websites.
+In accordance with the Equality Act 2010, LSBU is actively working towards improving accessibility and usability standards for its websites.
 The University improves accessibility through implementing valid, semantic and well-formed HTML and CSS code for its corporate templates.

 Our latest web templates include the following features to improve accessibility and usability: